 The state of Oregon requires the measles, mumps and rubella (MMR) vaccine for attendance at Oregon colleges.
-Reed requires full COVID-19 vaccination.
 Students must provide verification of these vaccinations for ongoing registration.
 Students who do not provide vaccine information, or information satisfying a medical or non-medical exemption, may not be allowed to register for a second semester or may be placed on involuntary leave.